alanorwick/mosaic/README.md

 # Getting involved

+There's a lot more work to do, starting with polishing what exists.

+After that, the planned big ticket items are listed in the [Roadmap](https://github.com/nectar-cs/mosaic/blob/master/ROADMAP.md).

 ## Contributing

-I'll be making a group in the slack.kubernetes.
+I'll be making a group in kubernetes.slack.
 Otherwise, issues, pull requests, etc as usual.
-Don't hesitate to reach out for details
+Don't hesitate to reach out for details.

 ## Joining Nectar